juxor/afaq/markdown/append46.md

 soul with Makhno and the whole Makhno movement.
-Amongst them was one whom I knew well personally, Joseph Zutman of Detroit, and I know that he would not have had anything to do with persons, or a movement, which possessed the slightest leaning towards anti-Semitism."_ [_"appendix,"_ **My Visit to the Kremlin**, pp. 36-7]
+Amongst them was one whom I knew well personally, Joseph Zutman of Detroit, and I know that he would not have had anything to do with persons, or a movement, which possessed the slightest leaning towards anti-Semitism."_ [ _"appendix,"_ **My Visit to the Kremlin** , pp. 36-7]

 However, by far the best source to refute claims of anti-Semitism the work of the Jewish anarchist Voline.
 He summarises the extensive evidence against such
 claims:

-> _ "We could cover dozens of pages with extensive and irrefutable proofs of the falseness of these assertions.
-We could mention articles and proclamations by Makhno and the Council of Revolutionary Insurgents denouncing anti- Semitism.
-We could tell of spontaneous acts by Makhno himself and other insurgents against the slightest manifestation of the anti-Semitic spirit on the part of a few isolated and misguided unfortunates in the army and the population. . .
-One of the reasons for the execution of Grigoriev by the Makhnovists was his anti-Semitism and the immense pogrom he organised at Elizabethgrad . . . _
+> _"We could cover dozens of pages with extensive and irrefutable proofs of
+> the falseness of these assertions.
+We could mention articles and
+> proclamations by Makhno and the Council of Revolutionary Insurgents
+> denouncing anti-Semitism.
+We could tell of spontaneous acts by Makhno
+> himself and other insurgents against the slightest manifestation of the
+> anti-Semitic spirit on the part of a few isolated and misguided unfortunates
+> in the army and the population. . .
+One of the reasons for the execution of
+> Grigoriev by the Makhnovists was his anti-Semitism and the immense pogrom he
+> organised at Elizabethgrad . . ._
 >

-> _"We could cite a whole series of similar facts, but we do not find it necessary . . . and will content ourselves with mentioning briefly the following essential facts: _
+> _"We could cite a whole series of similar facts, but we do not find it
+> necessary . . . and will content ourselves with mentioning briefly the
+> following essential facts:_
 >
 > _"1.
-A fairly important part in the Makhnovist movement was played by revolutionists of Jewish origin. _
+A fairly important part in the Makhnovist movement was played by
+> revolutionists of Jewish origin._
 >
 > _"2.
-Several members of the Education and Propaganda Commission were Jewish.
+Several members of the Education and Propaganda Commission were
-_
+> Jewish._
 >
 > _"3.
-Besides many Jewish combatants in various units of the army, there was a battery composed entirely of Jewish artillery men and a Jewish infantry unit. _
+Besides many Jewish combatants in various units of the army, there was
+> a battery composed entirely of Jewish artillery men and a Jewish infantry
+> unit._
 >
 > _"4.
-Jewish colonies in the Ukraine furnished many volunteers to the Insurrectionary Army. _
+Jewish colonies in the Ukraine furnished many volunteers to the
+> Insurrectionary Army._
 >
 > _"5.
-In general the Jewish population, which was very numerous in the Ukraine, took an active part in all the activities of the movement.
-The Jewish agricultural colonies which were scattered throughout the districts of Mariupol, Berdiansk, Alexandrovsk, etc., participated in the regional assemblies of workers, peasants and partisans; they sent their delegates to the regional Revolutionary Military Council. _
+In general the Jewish population, which was very numerous in the
+> Ukraine, took an active part in all the activities of the movement.
+The
+> Jewish agricultural colonies which were scattered throughout the districts
+> of Mariupol, Berdiansk, Alexandrovsk, etc., participated in the regional
+> assemblies of workers, peasants and partisans; they sent their delegates to
+> the regional Revolutionary Military Council._
 >
 > _"6.
-Rich and reactionary Jews certainly had to suffer from the Makhnovist army, not as Jews, but just in the same way as non-Jewish counter- revolutionaries."_ [**The Unknown Revolution**, pp. 967-8]
+Rich and reactionary Jews certainly had to suffer from the Makhnovist
+> army, not as Jews, but just in the same way as non-Jewish counter-
+> revolutionaries."_ [ **The Unknown Revolution** , pp. 967-8]

 However, it could be claimed that these accounts are from anarchists and so are biased.
 Ignoring the question of why so many Jewish anarchists should